 Next, we will outline practical steps you can take to make the placement process smoother, stay organized, and position yourself for success during your clinical rotations at George Washington University.

-How to Set Yourself Up for Success in GWU Clinical Rotations
+How to Set Yourself Up for Success in Your Clinical Rotations

 Clinical placements can be both exciting and stressful for nurse practitioner students.
-At George Washington University, every rotation is designed to build your critical thinking, diagnostic reasoning, and professional confidence as you transition from theory to real-world practice.
+Every rotation is designed to build your critical thinking, diagnostic reasoning, and professional confidence as you transition from theory to real-world practice.

 Start Early and Stay Engaged